 We recommend you have a teeth cleaning and oral examination every 6 months to protect your oral health.
 During a teeth cleaning, one of our dental hygienists will be able to gently scrape away plaque and tartar.
 Our dentist also uses these appointments to closely monitor the condition of your porcelain veneers.

 Dr. Timothy Steimel is a veneer dentist in Bloomfield Hills, MI.
-To request an appointment and learn if you’re a candidate for porcelain veneers, call Precision Dentistry of Bloomfield Hills at (248) 335-4427.
+To request an appointment and learn if you’re a candidate for porcelain veneers, call Bloomfield Hills Dental Group of Bloomfield Hills at (248) 335-4427.